The 8 Best Dog Crates Australia: Tested & Evaluated 2023

 How easy is this crate to clean?

 This is crucial.
-Whether your dog crate is going to be used for housetraining or not, you need a crate that is easy to clean.
-Accidents surely happen, but also sweat, drool, crumbs from dog treats - it all adds up.
+Whether your dog crate is going to be used for house-training or not, you need a crate that is easy to clean.
+Accidents surely happen, but also sweat and drool - it all adds up.

-If your dog truly loves being in their crates, they can even drag food in there.
+If your dog is like mine and truly loves being in their crates, they can even drag food in there, which means crumbs!

 Most metal crates for dogs come with a removable plastic base.
 You can use soapy water to scrub both the cage and the plastic tray whenever you need to.